-Work automatically exempted under Schedule 1 of the Building Act 2004.
+- Work automatically exempted under Schedule 1 of the Building Act 2004.
 MBIE provides detailed guidance here

 - Work that QLDC can make a discretionary exemption, under Schedule 1, Exemption 2.
-More QLDC information is here.
+More QLDC information and the application form is here.

 Who is responsible?

 It is the owner's responsibility to establish whether building work is exempted.
 And to make sure that decision is correct.
 It is not the responsibility of QLDC.

 The owner is also responsible for making sure any exempt work complies with the Building Code and any other legislation.
 Hence the recommendation to seek professional advice.
 This could include the: